 The Department of the Interior's FOIA operations are decentralized between 13 bureaus and offices.
 From this page, you can link to those bureaus/offices and their on-line FOIA libraries, file a request, track the status of a request, learn about how the FOIA program is structured, and/or review our guidance and resources related to FOIA.
+If you are having difficultly locating the information that you require, please examine our handy Roadmap, which will guide you to the correct location based on the most commonly-sought materials.
 The Department and its bureaus/offices post a great deal of information on-line.
 If you are interested in making a request you may find the information you seek has already been posted.
 A good place to begin is in the eLibraries.

 The DOI's Chief Information Officer (CIO) has been designated as the Chief FOIA Officer pursuant to Executive Order 13392 and the OPEN Government Act of 2007.
 The Chief FOIA Officer has the following responsibilities: